Projects Funded

 University of Liverpool, United Kingdom

 When a fibromyalgia flare hits, it’s common to ask: What did I do to cause this?
-Flares typically last more than three days and often occur once a month.1 During this time, all you can do is brace yourself because treatment approaches tend to be ineffective.
-Until your symptoms level out, you may be down for the count (i.e., resting in bed).
+Flares typically last more than three days and occur once a month.1 During this time, all you can do is brace yourself because treatment approaches tend to be ineffective.
+Until your symptoms level out, you are down for the count (i.e., taking it easy).
+This project provides a better understanding of the biochemical causes of your fibromyalgia flares.

-Flares are debilitating and life-disrupting, but no one has figured out what sets them off.
-Do the pain control mechanisms in your spinal cord just give out or do the processes in your brain become more scrambled than they already are?
-Or perhaps the key player is a hyperactive immune system that spews out chemicals to make you feel sick.
+Flares are debilitating and life-disrupting, but no one knows what sets them off.
+Do the pain control mechanisms in your spinal cord give out or are the processes in your brain too scrambled to work properly?
+Or maybe the key player is a hyperactive immune system that spews out chemicals to make you feel sick.

 Identifying what happens during flares will bring researchers closer to understanding what drives your fibromyalgia symptoms through the roof.
 And that’s the focus of this AFSA study.

 Your adaptive immune processes release chemicals (such as cytokines) and antibodies to attack and destroy foreign invaders.
-Once the threat is neutralized, your adaptive immune system retains a memory of the invader in case it tries to strike again.
-Of course, a glitch in this series of events can lead to autoimmune diseases.
-A prior study by Goebel shows that fibromyalgia patients produce antibodies that attack the satellite glial cells or SGCs.2 The SGCs surround the neurons at the entrance to spinal cord.
+Once the threat is neutralized, this system retains a memory of the invader in case it tries to strike again.
+Of course, a defect in this chain of events often leads to autoimmune diseases.
+A prior study by Goebel shows that fibromyalgia patients produce antibodies that attack the satellite glial cells or SGCs.2 The SGCs surround the neurons–or ganglia–at the entrance to the spinal cord and can increase the intensity of the incoming signals.

-While autoimmune diseases usually cause visible destruction of tissue (such as the joints), antibodies around the SGCs will ramp up the pain signals entering the cord.
-Tissue destruction would not be visible, but the pain and other symptoms caused by the attack would be very real.
+While traditional autoimmune diseases cause visible damage (such as joint destruction), this is not the case for fibromyalgia.
+Instead, researchers suspect that the antibodies around the SGCs are ramping up the pain signals entering the cord.
+No tissue destruction is visible, but the pain and other symptoms caused by the attack are very real.

 Expectations

 Multiple abnormalities in the way the brain, spinal cord, and immune system function in fibromyalgia are well documented.
-But in every published report there is a lot of variability.
+But in every published report there is tremendous variability.
 That’s because these studies only take a snapshot of what happens at one point in time.
-Some patients may be in a flare up, while others may be having a relatively good day.
+Some patients are probably in a flare up, while others are having a relatively good day.

 This study is more like looking at a video than a snapshot.
-Fallon will evaluate fibromyalgia patients while experiencing everyday baseline symptoms and then again during a serious pain and fatigue exacerbation.
+Fallon is evaluating fibromyalgia patients at two time points.
+First, patients are examined while experiencing everyday baseline symptoms.
+Next, patients are assessed during a serious pain and fatigue exacerbation (i.e., a flare).

 Fibromyalgia involves a dynamic series of processes that produce the wide-ranging symptoms.
 Think of it as a team sport, except in this case, victory is the flare that cranks up your symptoms.
-By examining the difference between baseline and flare episodes, Fallon hopes to identify the most valuable player (MVP) on the team.
-This player (or process) is most responsible for your symptoms while the rest of the team just does as they are told.
+By examining the difference between baseline and flare episodes, Fallon plans to identify the most valuable player (MVP) on the team.
+This player (or process) is key to producing your symptoms while the rest of the team just does as they are told.

-The functioning of the brain, spinal cord, and adaptive immune system will be assessed before and during fibromyalgia flare episodes.
+The brain, spinal cord, and adaptive immune system functions will be assessed before and during fibromyalgia flare episodes.
 In addition, all subjects will undergo a variety of pain measures at both time points to objectively confirm the significant increase in pain sensitivity.
 “We anticipate that flare-specific patterns of brain activity and immune activation will be observed,” says Fallon.

-Not only is your brain not working properly, the pain inhibitory processes in your spinal cord don’t function well either.
+The pain inhibitory processes in your spinal cord do a poor job.
 The cord is supposed to pour out opioids when the body is subjected to pain.
-However, when fibromyalgia patients are given a painful stimulus, about half of them feel increased discomfort.4
+However, when fibromyalgia patients are given a painful stimulus, about half of them feel increased discomfort.3 This is the opposite of what should happen.

 The immune system’s role in fibromyalgia consists of many players.
-Looking at any one player won’t give you the score on what is happening in this disease.
+Looking at any one player won’t give you the score on what is happening to cause fibromyalgia flares.
 So, Goebel is assessing the following suspects to determine which one is likely to be the team’s MVP:

-Cytokines – These substances are increased when the immune system is activated and many are elevated in fibromyalgia.5 Fallon is measuring several cytokines and expects their concentrations to increase during flares.
+Cytokines – These substances are increased when the immune system is activated, and many are elevated in fibromyalgia.5 Several cytokine concentrations are expected to increase during symptom flares.

-GFAP – This is a chemical released by satellite glial cells (SGCs) in response to injury or inflammation.
-It has also been proposed as a marker of inflammation in the brain.
+GFAP – This marker of inflammation is released by glial cells – both the satellite glial cells (SGCs) surrounding the neurons entering the cord and the glial cells in the brain.
 Prior studies (including one funded by AFSA) show neuroinflammation throughout the brain in fibromyalgia patients.
-GFAP is included in the serum analysis to determine if it tracks with symptom severity.
-Perhaps when patients are in a flare, this player scores more points.
-In addition, Goebel says, “It could be a potential biomarker for fibromyalgia.”
+Goebel is analyzing GFAP in the serum to determine if it tracks with symptom severity.
+He suspects when patients are in a flare, this player will score more pain and fatigue points.

 Anti-SGC Antibodies – When the antibody-portion of the serum from fibromyalgia patients is injected into mice, antibodies are found attacking the SGCs.
 “Increased concentration of these antibodies are expected during flare episodes in fibromyalgia patients,” says Goebel.